ewaryst1/haskell-intro/README.md

 ## Getting Started

-Haskell is a pure functional, statically (implicitly) typed, lazy language.
+Haskell is a purely functional, statically (implicitly) typed, lazy language.

 From a [Haskell review](https://bytes.yingw787.com/posts/2020/01/30/a_review_of_haskell/):